 There will be assigned homework problems.
-Web design projects will require the students to spend time at the computer.
+Programming projects will require the students to spend time at the computer.
 To plan a minimum of six to nine hours a week of outside preparation is a safe time allocation for successfully completing this course.

 Course Topics and Objectives

-- Demonstrate the use of a forms-processing solution for the collection of data from Web pages.
+- Demonstrate the use of debugging techniques in the creation of error-free

-- Describe the role of databases in the design of web-based materials.
+- Describe the role of the target language in the education or training

 A total of 100 points for the course will be allocated as follows

 Letter grades will be the higher grade resulting from the following two standards:

 Late homework will lose 5 points each week it is late.
 Any assignments not turned in by the last class meeting will be assigned a grade of zero, unless the student has made prior arrangements with the instructor.

 Assignments that fail to function will be assigned a grade of 0.
 Homework that does function but that outputs incorrect answers for the given data set or does not meet the specification of the assignment will receive 50% of the assignment points.

 Students may elect to correct an assignment and resubmit for a re-grade.
 A student may resubmit work two times.
 Resubmitted homework when corrected and functional will count 80% of the original points.